 Alzheimer’s disease is a progressive neurological condition.
-It is a type of dementia.
+It is a type of dementia (more information about dementia is available on the National Institute on Aging website).
 Alzheimer’s disease is characterized by microscopic changes in the brain that are described as plaques (clumps of a protein called beta-amyloid) and tangles (twisted strands of a protein called tau).

 There is not one specific test that definitively diagnoses Alzheimer’s disease.
 Researchers continue to work on developing diagnostic tools.
 Some of the efforts include developing tests of blood or spinal fluid samples that measure levels of beta-amyloid or other biomarkers of Alzheimer’s disease.
 In addition, brain scans called positron emission tomography (PET) scans are being used to detect plaques.
 These tests are primarily used in research settings.